 Although it’s not a commercial-grade bike, the XTERRA Fitness SB120 does have a reasonably durable steel frame; the seat frame section supports a maximum user weight capacity of up to 250 lbs (113 kg).

 The structure combines cylindrical and rectangular tubes in its construction for improved aesthetics.
-In addition, all the steel parts come coated with a corrosion-resistant paint finish, light gray.
+In addition, all the steel parts come coated with a light gray corrosion-resistant paint finish.

 Of course, the bike also has several ABS parts.
 The most notable ones are the covers of the drive system.
-These are black with blue sections to match the upholstery on the seat and backrest.
+These black and blue sections match the upholstery on the seat and backrest.
 So, gray, black, and blue is the only color combination available for this bike.

 The fully assembled bike is not extremely large.
 It is only 48.4″ (123 cm) long and 24.8″W (63 cm) wide.
-However, it is still advisable to leave at least two feet of clearance all around it for easy access.
+However, leaving at least two feet of clearance around it is still advisable for easy access is still advisable.

 Seat and handlebars

 The XTERRA Fitness SB120 features a seat designed for optimal comfort.
-The seat pad and backrest pad integrate approximately—1.5″ (4 cm) of foam cushioning and durable vinyl covers.
+The seat and backrest pad integrate approximately—1.5″ (4 cm) foam cushioning and durable vinyl covers.

 The seat comes equipped with a lever-based adjustment system.
 Therefore, you can easily adjust its position while seated; you don’t have to get up and use adjustment knobs, as is the case for some other recumbent bikes.
 The backrest is directly attached to the seat’s metallic frame via four screws, which means it does not adjust independently from the seat.

 The bike comes equipped with two sets of handlebars.
 One is attached to the seat frame, the other to the front mast of the bike.
-The seat handlebars have extended grips, slightly curved at the front for improved comfort.
-The distance between them is approx 22″ (56 cm).
-They also integrate HR pulse sensors, and the bike’s fitness monitor can monitor your pulse.
+The seat handlebars have extended grips, slightly curved at the front, for improved comfort.
+The distance between them is approximately 22″ (56 cm).
+In addition, they also integrate HR pulse sensors, and the bike’s fitness monitor can monitor your pulse.

-The front handlebar consists of a short and slightly angled bar in the middle.
-They don’t have any sensors, just the rubberized covers like the seat handlebars.
+The front handlebar consists of a short, slightly angled bar in the middle.
+They don’t have any sensors, just rubberized covers like the seat handlebars.
 None of the handlebars are adjustable.